 label to a model definition, the label defaults to the name of the model, but nicely formatted.
 Underscores are changed to spaces, and each word is capitalized.

 label of a model affects the Explore menu and the way the model is displayed in listings of Looks and dashboards.
-Explore URLs, the Looker IDE, and the SQL Runner still show the actual model name.
-Consequently, the way the model should be referenced in LookML and Admin settings remains unchanged.
+Explore URLs, the Looker IDE, and SQL Runner still show the actual model name.
+Consequently, you should still use the model’s filename to reference the model in LookML and Admin settings.

 A model does not need a

-label parameter if the name already appears and is formatted how you want your users to see it in the Explore menu.
-If you know how you want a model to appear to your users, you can often consider this when naming it, avoiding the the need to use
+label parameter if the name already appears and is formatted the way you want your users to see it in the Explore menu.
+If you know how you want a model to appear to your users, you can often consider this when naming it, allowing you to avoid the need to use

-label is used to change the way a model name is formatted.
+label parameter to change the way a model name is formatted.
 For example, you can make the model name “abc_info” appear as “ABC Info” instead of “Abc Info”.